vlad3eko/ExcelCourse/README.md

 Product engineering
 Scss
 Git commit's
-...and a lot of other things
+...and a lot of other things.